zovoilis-lab/Flye/docs/USAGE.md

 ### Contig assembly coverage

-Typically, assemblies of large genomes at high coverage require a lot of RAM.
+Typically, assemblies of large genomes at high coverage require a hundreds of RAM.
 For high coverage assemblies, you can reduce memory usage by using only a subset of longest reads for initial contig extension stage (usually, the memory bottleneck).
-The parameter ```--asm-coverage``` specifies the target coverage of the longest reads.
-For a typicall assembly, 40x is enough to produce good initial contigs.
-Regardless of this parameter, all reads will be later used for repeat graph analysis.
+The parameter `--asm-coverage` specifies the target coverage of the longest reads.
+For a typicall assembly, 30x is enough to produce good initial contigs.
+Regardless of this parameter, all reads will be used at the later pipeline stages.

 ### Number of polishing iterations